Alyssa is a longtime online writer who covers a variety of topics.

-Growing up in Massachusetts I was familiar with the term.
+Growing up in Massachusetts, I was familiar with the term.
 It's wicked cold and He's wicked smart were common phrases heard on a daily basis.
 In New England, the term is used as a substitution for "really" or "very".
 It wasn't until I traveled outside of the North East that I realized the slang was only used in New England.
-From Rhode Island, to Massachusetts, Maine and Connecticut, the slang is likely to slip into both casual and professional conversation.
+From Rhode Island to Massachusetts, Maine, and Connecticut, the slang is likely to slip into both casual and professional conversation.
 Some people even want to learn this accent for themselves - something that I don't think I'll ever quite understand.

-Every region has their own dialect and set of unique slang terms.
+Every region has its own dialect and set of unique slang terms.
 Y'all and fixin' can be heard in the South, while the West employs terms such as gyppo and davenport.
-At the same time, these terms can have a completely different meaning in a varying region of the US or even another country.
+At the same time, these terms can have a completely different meanings in a varying regions of the US or even another country.

 Various Uses of Wicked